dlebansais/PgBreeder-Disclosed/README.md

 Add a new pet with the **New Pet** button, then click **Capture**.
 This will open the gene scanner window (see below how to set it up).
 Once you have captured genes, and updated info about your pet, it will be automatically saved in you pet folder upon exit.

-You can change the pet folder to somewhere more convenient than the folder where PgBreeder.exe was copied (in particular, using `C:\Program Files` doesn't work well).
+You can change the pet folder to somewhere more convenient than the folder where PgBreeder.exe was copied to (in particular, using `C:\Program Files` doesn't work well).
 However, when you change it you'll need to copy pet files manually and restart the application.

 ### Stable